-More than 500 police officers – including some undercover and others with cameras – will be there.
+More than 500 police officers – including some undercover and others with cameras – were to be on hand.

 Backpacks will be searched and weapons, and objects that can be used as weapons – including glass containers and flag poles – will be banned.

 “If anything gets out of hand, we will shut it down,” Walsh told reporters Friday.

 Walsh said the city had no choice but to issue a rally permit.